Published on November 25th, 2019

 If you can, get a fan for your outside areas.
 Mosquitoes are weak fliers and a fan will blow around those human scents they are attracted to, making it tough for them to home in on their prey.

-Check that your flyscreens aren’t damaged and ensure that doors to the outside aren’t left open during peak mozzie times.
+Check that your flyscreens aren’t damaged - you'd be surprised how many have holes in them.
+Ensure that doors to the outside aren’t left open during peak mozzie times.
 The pests like to breed in shallow water, so remove containers that are holding water, such as empty plant pots or buckets, from your backyard.

 Plan Your Day (and your outfit)

 Wear loose fitting and lightly coloured clothing if you’re out and about as mosquitoes are drawn to darker colours.
 Wear socks and shoes where possible.
 If you can, avoid going out at dusk and early in the morning.
-For most species, these are their preferred times of the day.
+For most species, these are their preferred times of the day and you'll be highly susceptible at this time.
 They hide during direct sunlight hours as sun exposure dehydrates them.

 How to Treat Mosquito Bites

 Despite your best efforts, the mosquitos have found you and those all too familiar itchy bumps have popped up on your skin.
+They can be frustrating, particularly when you are trying to get to sleep on a warm summer's night.
 Here’s how to relieve that itch and speed up the healing process.

 Aloe VeraThe antiseptic properties of Aloe Vera gel will help to reduce the swelling and help you heal quicker.
 Pop the gel in the fridge for 5 minutes before applying for extra relief.